Top Ten Dates That Won't Break the Bank

 Wilderstein was the home of Margaret (Daisy) Suckley, cousin and confidante of President Franklin D. Roosevelt.
 Celebrating its 30th Anniversary as a historic site, Wilderstein is featuring a new exhibition celebrating the Conservation, Preservation and Restoration accomplished during these years - CPR!
 The remarkable restoration of the exterior of the 1888 mansion; recent conservation work in the dining room, entry hall and library are showcased.
 A Queen Ann style mansion, the house is opening for tours this season on May 1st.
 From then until October, tours are available Thursday through Sunday, from noon until 4pm (last tour begins at 3:30pm).
 Tickets are $11 a person and visitors can expect to see the books, letters, photographs, furniture, paintings, art objects and china acquired by three generations of the Suckley family.
 Located on a bluff overlooking the Hudson River, after your tour you can take advantage of the remainder of the 40 acre estate and walk several walking paths enjoying views of the river, specimen trees and ornamental shrubs.
 There is no charge to walk the grounds and trails, which are open daily from 9-4pm.

-- Have you made it up on to the Walkway Over the Hudson yet?
-Why not link arms with your date and take a relaxing walk across this spectacular 1.25 mile long pedestrian bridge stretching from Poughkeepsie to Highland.
+- Link arms with your date and stroll across the Walkway Over the Hudson.
+Enjoy a relaxing walk across this spectacular 1.25 mile long pedestrian bridge stretching from Poughkeepsie to Highland.
 At one time the Walkway carried freight trains across the Hudson so they could reach destinations all over the country.
 Open from 7am-dusk, the park is free and open to the public.
 Walk, jog, bike, skate or bring your favorite furry friend; dogs are allowed on the Walkway.